 Tasha Mabin’s dream of attending The Culinary Institute of America started in her freshman year of high school.
-“During my home economic classes I found I had a knack for cooking,” says Tasha, assistant manager at the Compass Group in Washington, DC.
+“During my home economic classes I found I had a knack for cooking,” says Tasha, catering director at The Compass Group in Washington, DC.
 “We had a representative visit from the CIA who did a demonstration on salts and showed a video of the school.
 I was entranced; the school was so beautiful.
 Right then and there I decided it as my dream school.”

 With that singular goal in mind Tasha enrolled in Mercer County Technical vocational school in Pennington, NJ during her junior year.
 “My instructor, Scott Engle ’89, showed me what a culinary career could be, and got me involved in SkillsUSA competitions.
 I also worked at a fine-dining Italian restaurant as a tournant so I got a chance to work different stations.”

-While her love of all things culinary took up most of her days, a flyer at the Student Rec Center introduced Tasha to another outlet she became equally passionate about: Dodgeball.
+While her love of all things culinary took up most of her days, a flyer at CIA's Student Commons introduced Tasha to another outlet she became equally passionate about: dodgeball.
 “My first week at school I saw a sign that read Dodgeball 7 p.m.
 I went on a lark and had so much fun I kept returning to play,” Tasha says.
 “It’s a sport that’s different than any other I’ve played; you’re always thinking about your next move.
 For the next three and a half years, I never missed a game.”

-During her time at the CIA, Tasha found her interest veering toward working front-of-the-house.
-“My first job after graduation was as a server at VOLT, owned by Bryan Voltaggio ’99,” Tasha says.
-Settled in her job, it took Tasha several months before she finally found a dodgeball league.
-When she relocated to Washington, DC to work at Good Stuff Eatery, the popular Washington, DC burger concept from Spike Mendelsohn ’05, Tasha joined the United Social Sports league.
-“The team is far more advanced in every aspect of the game.
+After graduation Tasha worked at VOLT, owned by Bryan Voltaggio ’99, then relocated to Washington, DC to work at Good Stuff Eatery with Spike Mendelsohn ’05.
+She also joined the United Social Sports league.
+“The dodgeball team is far more advanced in every aspect of the game.
 To be the best you have to train with the best, just like the CIA,” she says.